 Top 5 reasons medical device safety is a huge global problem

 What are the top reasons why medical device safety is a huge global problem?
-Here are my Top 5.
+Watch this short video or read my thoughts in more detail.

-1. Sheer numbers – Whether measured by revenues or volume, the numbers are staggering.
+1. Sheer numbers – Medical device volumes are exploding globally.
 According to KPMG, the global medical device market will grow from $483 billion in 2020 to $795 billion in 2030, a 5.2% CAGR.
 The major growth drivers are healthcare spending, ageing populations, chronic disease and technological development.
 More devices and more patients in developed and developing countries mean increased numbers of adverse events - more injuries, more complications and more deaths.

 For medical device manufacturers, the costs of quality events are sizeable.
 According to McKinsey, as much as 7% of revenues annually, or over $35 billion globally.

 The pace of innovation in medical devices is breath-taking: novel in-vitro diagnostics, drug-device combinations, next generation materials such as graphene and bio-substrates, 3D and 4D printed instruments and implants, nano-scale robotics, IOT sensors and software as a medical device.
-With such dramatic innovation in diagnostics and therapeutics comes uncertainty and risk - both known unknowns and unknown unknowns.
+With such dramatic innovation in diagnostics and therapeutics comes uncertainty and risk.

 Regulators are keenly aware of the trade-off between these emerging technologies and the risks they present.
 For its part, the FDA now insists that medical device manufacturers step up their games when it comes to post-market surveillance and adverse event management.
 Under the EU MDR, heightened vigilance will be demanded from device manufacturers and distributors.

-3. Volume and complexity – Overwhelmed and underfunded, clinical engineers, medical technology technicians, sterile services professionals, and home care specialists must track, monitor, and maintain growing volumes of increasingly complex medical devices and equipment across multiple delivery locations (e.g. acute care, community facilities and outpatient clinics, and home-based settings).
+3. Overwhelmed and underfunded – Clinical engineers and medical technology specialists face huge challenges.
+They must track, monitor, and maintain growing volumes of increasingly complex medical devices and equipment across multiple delivery locations (e.g. acute care, community facilities and outpatient clinics, and home-based settings).

 From beds, hoists and mattresses, infusion pumps, ventilators, flexible endoscopes, surgical instruments, radiation therapy and imaging equipment in an acute care setting to implants, closed-loop diabetes management systems and sensor-enabled asthma inhalers, the challenges in ensuring devices are safe and in good order at the point of care are huge.